Qwerty-Space/AntiDeletedAccountsBot/README.md

 ## FAQ
 1. A user deleted their account, why hasn't the bot kicked them yet?

-*  ADAB only checks for deleted accounts ONCE per hour at most.
+*  ADAB only checks for deleted accounts ONCE every 6 hours at most.
 And it will only check for deleted accounts if a message was sent to the group.
-This behaviour will keep the bot from slowing down, and filters out inactive groups.
+This behaviour will keep the bot from slowing down too much by filtering out inactive groups.

 2. Does ADAB kick or ban deleted accounts?